Savage-Sabrina/DIY_SolenoidGraver/README.md

 # **Controller**
 For the controller I went with 2 different platforms, one with a Raspberry PI PICO to have a touch interface and better PWM controls and an Arduino to make things cheaper and accessible to the majority of people.
 I projected a custom board that contains all the components in one, the board is only aimed at people that really know what they are doing, you can find it in the [custom board folder](https://github.com/Savage-Sabrina/DIY_SolenoidGraver/tree/master/Schematic/Custom%20board)

 In this document I will handle only the Arduino version of the controller as it is the simplest and readily available.
-For the Raspberry version I realized that the version of the software installed as well as the version of MicroPython impacted on the controls and had some bugs and differences.
+For the Raspberry version I realized that the version of the software installed as well as the version of MicroPython impacted on the controls and had some bugs and differences due to the GPIO.PWM frequency limitations.
 The parts referenced are just a guideline, they are not exclusive or irreplaceable.

 Necessary parts: